jlportman3/openwebmail/data/openwebmail/doc/readme.txt

-antiword-0.35.tar.gz          (optional, for msword preview) ImageMagick-5.5.3.tar.gz      (optional, for thumbnail support in webdisk) tnef-1.2.3.1.tar.gz           (optional, tnef is used mostly by mails from MS Outlook and Exchange) wget-1.9.1.tar.gz             (optional, for URL uploading support in webdisk & msg composing) lsof_4.73A.freebsd.tar.bz2    (optional, for openwebmail-tool --unlock)
+antiword-0.35.tar.gz          (optional, for msword preview) ImageMagick-5.5.3.tar.gz      (optional, for thumbnail support in webdisk) tnef-1.2.3.1.tar.gz           (optional, tnef is used mostly by mails from MS Outlook and Exchange) libwww-perl-6.xx.tar.gz       (required, for URL attachment support in msg composing) wget-1.9.1.tar.gz             (optional, for URL uploading support in webdisk) lsof_4.73A.freebsd.tar.bz2    (optional, for openwebmail-tool --unlock)